joansalasoler/vpype-gscrib/docs/index.rst

 Is This the Right Tool for You?
 -------------------------------

-**Vpype-Mecode** is designed for a wide range of users, from hobbyists to professional CNC programmers.
+**Vpype-Gscrib** is designed for a wide range of users, from hobbyists to professional CNC programmers.
 If you're working with vector-based designs and need precise, customizable control over G-code generation, this tool is made for you.